networknt/light-rfcs/light-4j/0005-centralized-control-config.md

 ### Guide-level explanation
 * Feature

-  This enhancement support overriding Stirng, List, and Map.
+  This enhancement support overriding Stirng, List, and Map, regardless nested in List or Map.

   * Override String